mannykao/Multilevel-Wasserstein-Means/README.md

 This is a Python 2 implementation of MWM and MWMS algorithms of Multilevel Clustering via Wasserstein Means (N. Ho, X. Nguyen, M. Yurochkin, H. Bui, V. Huynh, D. Phung); plus implementation of Algorithms 1, 2 and 3 of Fast Computation of Wasserstein Barycenters (M. Cuturi, A. Doucet).
 Code written by Mikhail Yurochkin.

+mck 3/2/2023 - I converted the code to python 3 and updated the scikit-learn API changes to KMeans to remove warnings.

 ## Overview

 First compile Cython code in cython_cuturi folder.
 Install Anaconda and run (on Ubuntu):